nexiles/nexiles-documentation-project/docs/ldap-config.rst

 the LDAP configuration for the pdc01.prd.de.nexiles.intra Active Directory is included as well.
 The only thing that remains to do is to enter the correct password for the user "ldap".
+You have to do this in `/usr/local/Plone/zeocluster/src/plone.docs/plone/docs/profiles/default/ldap_plugin.xml` by setting the property "_bindpwd" before installing the Add-on.

 .. caution:: Never install the "LDAPUserFolder CMF Tools" Add-on as it completely bricks
              your site and you have to "Undo" the installation via the ZMI.